Techwolfy/hacktoberfest2020/README.md

 Further, commits don't count, so personally-maintained projects are ignored.

 This repository is intended to fulfill the PR requirement so that I can work on my real OSS contributions without worrying about overhead.

+Discussion on PR spam caused by this event: https://news.ycombinator.com/item?id=24643894